klxrip/klx-Boost-Tool/README.md

 [!]
 [Purchase Key](https://klx.rip)
 ---
-### What is the difference between Phoenix, Phoenix Lite, and Arsenic?
+### What is the difference between Boost Bot and Boost Tool

-Phoenix is a feature-rich nuking tool that offers a wide range of capabilities.
-However, it may be slow.
-Phoenix Lite is fast but supports only bot tokens and has limited features.
-It is designed to quickly execute specific actions for server nuking purposes.
-Arsenic offers flexible token checking but has limited nuking capabilities.
+Boost Bot is connected to a discord bot and uses commands and buttons to boost servers and as a result offers less customization to your tokens.
+Boost tool has bio change token check and is an over better pick over the bot.
+The prices are also something to look at.
+Boost Tool is cheaper

 ---